fluencelabs/one-two-web3-hackathon/README.md

-# One Two Web3 Hackaton
+# One Two Web3 Hackathon

 [Fluence](https://fluence.network/) is excited to co-sponsor the [one two web3](https://moralis.io/filecoin-hackathon/) hackathon with a FLuence contribution of USDC 25,000.